the-last-supper/dao/_posts/2023-08-28-industrial-designer.md

 categories: magickians
 ---

-Industrial designers develop the concepts for manufactured products, devices, objects, and services used by millions of people around the world every day.
+Industrial designers develop the concepts for manufactured products, devices and objects used by millions of people around the world every day.

 <!-- comment -->